Kavya291/Slice-Insights/README.md

-# Pizza Sales Report with SQL and Power BI
+# Slice Insights : Pizza Sales Report with SQL and Power BI

-Welcome to the **Pizza Sales Report** project, where we leverage SQL for data analysis and Power BI for creating interactive visualizations.
-This project provides in-depth insights into pizza sales data, including daily and monthly trends, sales by pizza category and size, and identifying top-selling pizzas based on revenue, quantity, and total orders.
+This project leverages SQL and Power BI to analyze annual pizza sales data by implementing SQL queries for extracting key performance indicators, identifying daily and monthly trends, and calculating sales percentages by category and size, while utilizing Power BI for data cleaning, visualization, and dashboard creation, including in-depth analysis of top and bottom sellers.

 ## Table of Contents